heutelbeck/sapl-policy-engine/sapl-jwt/README.md

 ## JWT Attributes

-The validity of a JWT depends on both the ability to validate the signature based on the public key of the issuer and the the time for which the token is issued.
+The validity of a JWT depends on both the ability to validate the signature based on the public key of the issuer and the time for which the token is issued.
 Accessing the public key may require communication with a public key server, and the validity may also change over time.
 Thus, validity is an attribute of the token, which can only be derived from accessing Policy Information Points, and it is a time sequence changing over time.

 ### `jwt.validity`